Akshay-Hegde/offline-webapps/README.md

 ## Service workers
 [![Working draft](https://img.shields.io/badge/Specs-WD-yellow.svg?style=flat-square)](http://www.w3.org/TR/service-workers/)

-Service workers essentially act as proxy servers that sit between web applications, and the browser and network (when available).
+Service worker is a script that is run in the background (separate tab) by the browser.
+It essentially acts as a proxy server that sits between web applications, the browser and network (when available).

 ### Demo